-Grant recipients can elect to pay for the entire project cost out of pocket and be reimbursed or elect a "Two-Party Authorization" process by which the property owners minimize out-of-pocket expenses by paying only for the design services out of pocket and the grant funds are then paid to the contractor in a two-party check that has to be endorsed by both the property owner and the contractor.
+Grant recipients can elect to pay for the entire project cost out of pocket and be reimbursed or elect a "Two-Party Authorization" process by which the property owners minimize out-of-pocket expenses by paying only for the design services out of pocket and the grant funds are then paid to the contractor in a two-party check that must be endorsed by both the property owner and the contractor.
 This process is riskier to the Installer as they have to rely on the property owner submitting completed documents in a timely manner to the County and then waiting approximately four weeks for the County to audit the file and process the payment.
-Due to this risk, not all participating S.E.P.T.I.C. installers are willing to partake in the tow-party authorization.
-However, property owners looking to pay out-of-pocket and get reimbursed to the County should apply and enter into agreement with the County prior to installation because reimbursements are not guaranteed and are contingent on the availability of funds but grant funds are allocated to the property owner when the grant agreement has been fully executed with the County.
+Due to this risk, not all participating S.E.P.T.I.C. installers are willing to partake in the two-party authorization.
+However, property owners looking to pay out-of-pocket and get reimbursed by the County should apply and enter into agreement with the County prior to installation because reimbursements are not guaranteed and are contingent on the availability of funds, with grant funds being allocated to the property owner when the grant agreement has been fully executed with the County.

-Outreach
+Outreach and Training

 Outreach and engagement has been key to the success of the S.E.P.T.I.C.
 Grant Program.
-The District has worked with the Nature Conservancy and the North Shore Land Alliance to promote the grant program.
+The District has worked with the Nature Conservancy and the North Shore Land Alliance and others to promote the grant program.
 This consisted of coordinated outreach to both towns and villages and property owners as well as dedicated staff to assist property owners through every step of the process.
-In 2021, The District and County worked with over 16 partner groups and offered over 14 public presentations, 3 press conferences, 7 presentations to Towns and Villages, and an industry information exchange.
+Over the last two years of the Program, the District and County worked with over 16 partner groups and offered over 26 public presentations, 3 press conferences, 10 presentations to Towns and Villages, and 3 industry information exchange.